Wild Minds Alternative Provision

 Who We Are

-Placements are commissioned by local authorities and schools and can sit alongside education, as part of an alternative provision placement, or within an EOTAS package.
+Placements can sit alongside education, as part of an alternative provision package, or within an EOTAS arrangement.

 Our Approach

-At Wild Minds, we understand that behaviour is communication and that engagement comes after regulation.
+At Wild Minds, we understand that behaviour is communication and that meaningful progress depends first on safety and connection.

-We provide calm, consistent environments where young people feel safe, known and supported.
-From this foundation, we build confidence, routine, and readiness for learning.
+We provide calm, consistent environments where young people feel safe, known and supported — building confidence, routine and readiness for learning and development.

 Relationships come first.
 Progress follows.